At what age can I start Driver Education?

 When will my first behind the wheel lesson be?

+You will begin scheduling your behind the wheel lessons after you have completed the classroom portion of your class.
 Your first behind the wheel lesson can be up to one month from the time you schedule.
 The timeframe will vary depending on the season.
 Scheduling for Driver Education tends to take longer during the summer months due to higher demand for services.
 Behind the wheel training is scheduled through the student portal.

 How do I schedule the behind the wheel training?